 Case studies

-The Cosmo technology has been developed meticulously for both musical and non-musical purposes, using a rigorous evidence-based approach.
-We’ve outlined a couple of case studies demonstrating this below:
+The Cosmo technology has been developed meticulously for both musical and non-musical purposes using a rigorous evidence-based approach, as demonstrated in the case studies below.

 Working with accessible learning experts Dr. Lila Kossyvaki and Dr. Sara Curran, Filisia conducted a research study with Cosmo and measured its impact on the engagement, emotional expression, and social communication of children with Autism Spectrum Disorder.